monday-com-climate-change-app-challenge/Webapp/README.md

 ## How we built it

 We had built user friendly and convienient flexible UI to check the statistics of the emissions across the world or in every country.
-We had divided the statistics in to three categories(colors) while plotting the data in the map.
+We had plotted the statistics/pollutants data in the map.

 Highest Emissions(CO2,N2O,CH4)of country and year wise in blue color markers.
 Lowest Emissions(CO2,N2O,CH4)of country and year wise in green color markers.